 Mareike’s journey to a healthier and more sustainable lifestyle certainly started with her love for food and cooking.
 She thinks that food is the closest connection that we can have with our Earth and our daily food choices can have a huge impact when it comes to sustainable living and personal well being.
 Eating what is local and seasonal is a priority for her and therefore she takes much pleasure in gardening in her little vegetable garden, which she shares with her neighbours.
 She believes that everybody can create change and make the world a better place, one step at a time.

-While on a road trip to meet her distant Sicilian cousins, she fell in love with a dapper designer named Julien and were married a year later.
-Their plan was to move to a place new to both of them and had settled on Dublin, but at the last minute moved to Tokyo instead.
-Not knowing the language and only a little about the culture, they knew it would be a chance to grow in ways beyond what they could imagine.
-Amidst many new challenges, they made a commitment to help heal their planet and themselves.
-To Julia, this means living more freely and fully; growing a loving community, learning to cook healthy food; and exploring Japan with their new therapy pet, a shiny white tandem bicycle.
+While on a road trip to meet her distant Sicilian cousins, she fell in love with a dapper designer named Julien, and they were married a year later.
+Their plan was to move to a place new to both of them and thus moved to Tokyo, where they lived for three years before moving to Hong Kong in 2020.
+Their unexpected adventures in Asia have allowed them to grow in ways beyond what they could imagine.
+Amidst many new challenges, they are committed to helping heal the planet and themselves.
+This means living more freely and fully; growing a loving community, learning to cook healthy food; and exploring the land with their new therapy pet, a shiny tandem bicycle.

 JUNCAL, New York: